-Understandably, many patients worry that if they are have a lot of low back pain when they are only 35 years old, the pain will become much worse and they may be in a wheelchair by the time they're in their sixties.
+Understandably, many patients worry that if they have a lot of low back pain when they are in their thirties or forties, the pain will become much worse as they age.

 In This Article:

 - How a Disc Becomes Painful